mauroservienti/NServiceBus.IntegrationTesting/README.md

 ### Testing message routing

 [Message routing](https://docs.particular.net/nservicebus/messaging/routing) is part of the endpoint configuration and is what makes a choreography successful, the only way to test correctness of the message routing set up is to exercise the choreography so that endpoints will use the production routing configuration to exchange messages, and to subscribe to events.
-If the routing configuration is wrong or is missing pieces the choreography tests wil fail.
+If the routing configuration is wrong or is missing pieces the choreography tests will fail.

 ### Testing saga message mappings